uwcse440/web-cse440-sp16/index.md

 # Course Description

 This course provides an introduction to human-computer interaction and the design process.
-It is overwhelmingly organized around a group project, in which students:
+Students will learn methods and skills involved in designing and prototyping interactive systems.
+The course covers the design process from the initial formulation of a design problem to creation of digital prototypes.
+The class structure is a mix of classroom design activities, lectures, and design critiques of student work by peers and instructor.
+The course is overwhelmingly organized around a group project, in which students:

 - Ideate and Propose Design Problems
 - Study Existing Practices and Challenges